-We have had strict entry measures at our borders to prevent the SARS-CoV2 (Coronavirus) introduction and circulation on Saba.
+Saba has had strict entry measures at the borders to prevent the SARS-CoV2 (Coronavirus) introduction and circulation.

-This containment strategy has allowed for life on Saba to continue as normal as possible until the population could get vaccinated.
+Our strategy has allowed life on Saba to continue as normal as possible.
+Now the population is 90% vaccinated.

 General Covid-19 Guidelines

-Wash hands regularly with soap and water or uses an alcohol-based hand sanitizer.
+Wash hands regularly with soap and water or an alcohol-based hand sanitizer.

 Stay at home when experiencing flu-like symptoms.

 If you develop flu-like symptoms, contact Saba Cares at (+599)-416-3288

 For any Covid-19 related questions, contact the Public Health Department at email@example.com

 The situation surrounding the Covid-19 pandemic remains fluid, and the Island Government of the Public Entity Saba reserves the right to change any conditions when the circumstances require such.